SPEECH LANGUAGE PATHOLOGY ASSISTANT

 The main advantage of serving as a Speech-Language Pathology Assistant is that you have the opportunity to change lives; communication is the essence of human life!

 Another major advantage of being an SLP-Assistant is job security; your job will always be in high demand.
-You have options for work settings, includnig school systems and private practices.
+You have options for work settings, including school systems and private practices.

-The salary for an SLP-Assistant is also very enticing for an Associate's Degree.
+The salary for an SLP-Assistant is also very enticing for an Associate Degree.
 Currently, the average salary for SLP-Assistants ranges from $23,000 to $35,000 a year.

 What should you do now to help you make the decision to go into the health field?

 Discover who you are - know your passions as well as your dislikes.
-Meditate on your answer to the question, "Do i enjoy making a difference by interacting with people?" remember, people perish due to a lack of knowledge and understanding.
-Knowledge is POWER.
-So investigate various health fields that interest you.
-Go and observe specific professions in action.
+Meditate on your answer to the question, "Do I enjoy making a difference by interacting with people?" remember, people perish due to a lack of knowledge and understanding.
+Applied knowledge is POWER!
+Investigate various health fields that interest you.
+Observe specific professions in action.
 Many of the local health agencies welcome visitors and are happy to answer questions.

-**Famous people who did not let their disability overcome them: James Earl Jones, Marilyn Monroe, Bruce Willis, Nicole Kidman, Byron Pitts, etc.
+**Famous people who did not let their disability overcome them: James Earl Jones, Marilyn Monroe, Bruce Willis, Nicole Kidman, Byron Pitts, Tiger Woods, etc.